Billysan420/sora-docs/src/participate.md

 # Participate in the SORA Economy

+the SORA wiki can be found at wiki.sora.org

 After the [in-depth introduction](sora-economy.md) to SORA and its economic principles, here you will find some practical and technical information to help you take part in the SORA economic system.